Best Western Plus Executive Inn

 Covering topics of art, natural history, science, architecture and more, Toronto's ROM is the largest field-research institution in Ontario – and even Canada.
 Formerly operated by the University of Toronto, ROM also features the Michael Lee-Chin Crystal Gallery, and the kid-friendly CIBC Discovery Gallery.

-Let the centre host your next special event and let the staff take care of the details.The centre is easily accessible to the GO train station, as well as to the TTC subway line.
+Let this exceptional Toronto-area performing arts centre host your next special event and let the staff take care of the details.The centre is easily accessible to the GO train station, as well as to the TTC subway line.
 Those driving to the centre will find plenty of parking on Scott Street and on the Esplanade.
-After a fun evening out-on-the-town, settle into a comfortable Best Western guest room in Toronto.

 Attracting around one million visitors per week, Toronto Eaton Centre is a shopping mall and office complex located in downtown Toronto, Ontario.
 Owned and managed by Cadillac Fairview, the mall boasts 330 retail stores, including Abercrombie & Fitch, Foot Locker, Lacoste and H&M.